-ARTICLE III.
-LAND USE PERMITS
+ARTICLE III LAND USE PERMITS

-Rule 30.
-Approval or Denial of Applications
+Rule 30 Approval or Denial of Applications; Stay of Permit Issuance

 (A) Issuance of decision.
-The board or district commission shall, within 20 days of the completion of deliberations on an application, issue a decision approving, conditionally approving, or denying the application.
-The date of completion for deliberations shall be governed by Rule 18(F).
+The district commission shall, within 20 days of the completion of deliberations on an application, issue a decision approving, conditionally approving, or denying the application.
+The date of completion for deliberations shall be governed by 10 V.S.A.
+Section 6085(f) and Rule 18(F).
 The decision on the application shall contain findings of fact and conclusions of law specifying the reasons for the decisions reached on all issues for which sufficient evidence was offered.
 If the application is approved, the decision shall also contain a land use permit in the name of the applicant, enabling the applicant to proceed with the development or subdivision in accordance with any stated terms and conditions.